Correlation between the charge radii difference in mirror partner nuclei and the symmetry energy slope: results and discussion

-Also, the value of symmetry energy slope $L$ extracted from pygmy dipole resonance (PDR) locates at the internal range of $L=64.8\pm15.7$~\cite{PhysRevC.81.041301}.
-The covered range is very narrow with respect to other cases of this figure.
-Furthermore, the extracted $L$ in this work can cover the uncertainty ranges deriving from the nuclear electric dipole polarizability $\alpha_{\mathrm{D}}$~\cite{PhysRevC.92.064304}, dense astrophysical event GW170817~\cite{Raithel_2019}, the pion production ratios in heavy-ion collisions~\cite{Liu:2023ojj} and the charge exchange spin-dipole (SD) excitations~\cite{Cheng_2023}.
-Besides, this deduced result can mostly cover the range of $L$ shown in Ref.~\cite{PhysRevC.90.064317}, in which the slope parameter captures the range of $L=47.3\pm7.8$.
-In a word, the extracted range of slope parameter $L=42.57$-$50.64$ MeV means that the rather soft equation of state of isospin asymmetric nuclear matter can be obtained from the implication of charge radii difference in mirror-pair nuclei.
+The value of the symmetry energy slope $L$ extracted from the pygmy dipole resonance (PDR) locates at the interval range of $L=64.8\pm15.7$ MeV~\cite{PhysRevC.81.041301}.
+The covered range is very narrow compared with that of the other cases depicted in this figure.
+Furthermore, the $L$ obtained in this work can cover the uncertainty ranges derived from the nuclear electric dipole polarizability $\alpha_{\mathrm{D}}$~\cite{PhysRevC.92.064304}, dense astrophysical event GW170817~\cite{Raithel_2019}, pion production ratios in heavy-ion collisions~\cite{Liu:2023ojj}, and charge exchange spin-dipole (SD) excitations~\cite{Cheng_2023}.
+Besides, this deduced result covers most of the range of $L$ presented in Ref.~\cite{PhysRevC.90.064317}, in which the slope parameter captures the range of $L=47.3\pm7.8$ MeV.
+In summary, the extracted range of slope parameter $L=42.57$-$50.64$ MeV means that the rather soft EoS of the isospin asymmetric nuclear matter can be obtained from the implication of charge radii difference in mirror-pair nuclei.